-The mission of the Office of Communications is to support the mission of Angelina College through the creation of effective print and electronic publications, maintenance and quality assurance of the College website, and maintenance the College’s graphic standards policy.
+The purpose of the Office of Communications is to support the mission of Angelina College through effective external and internal communication, including the creation of effective news releases, print/electronic publications, and social media content; maintenance and quality assurance of the College website, and maintenance of the College’s visual standards.

 Office of Communications Publications Policy

-Publications* geared toward students, parents, alumni, and other college constituencies must be approved by the Office of Communications PRIOR to printing/copying.
+Publications* geared toward students, parents, alumni, and other college constituencies must be approved by the Communications Manager PRIOR to printing/copying.

 Angelina College publications reflect not only the quality of individual events and programs, but also the character of the college.
 The Office of Communications works to establish consistency and accuracy in College publications and to provide a consistent identity for Angelina College publications.

 *Publications are those materials that use the College name or logo, are distributed on or off campus, and/or are paid for with College funds.
 Examples include brochures, fliers, event programs, etc. This does not include course syllabi/ handouts, student publications, letters, memoranda, or other personally signed communications.

 A communication plan is a simple, proactive approach to achieving your goals.
 The plan lists those things that need to be shared with employees, students, and/or the public.

 Simply fill out the template and create a timeline of events/information that needs to be disseminated and to whom it should be disseminated.
 Schedule a time to meet with the Communications Manager and to discuss the support you will need to execute the plan.
 Communication plans will be incorporated into an all-inclusive campus communication plan.

 Campus-wide emails are sent exclusively by the Communications Manager.
 To request a campus-wide email, contact the Communications Manager.